georgedashen/DSAA5009/NCF-attn/README.md

 # This is the revised version of NCF with attention layers

 ## Running
+Make sure to rename the previous converted training set and generated negative sampling val/test set as `taobao.train.rating`, `taobao.val.negative` and `taobao.test.negative`, respectively.

-For quick start, use `run best_run.sh`.
+For quick start, use `python main_v2.py --gpu 0 --trainN 10000`.
 This setting does not guarantee good and correct results.

 Note that environments and resources could be different with users, you can `cat best_run.sh` to see the arguments I used or use `python main.py -h` to see all arguments.